darrylrachel/dessert-cart/README.md

 # dessert-cart
-A responsive dessert shopping cart built with HTML, CSS, and vanilla JavaScript.
+This project was built as part of a Frontend Mentor challenge to practice building a responsive, accessible shopping cart with vanilla JavaScript.